 A Leader’s Stance: Kind, Clear, Fair, and Firm

-Remember that your true goal as a leader is to be respected, not to be liked.
+Your true goal as a leader is to be respected, not liked.
 If you are aiming to be liked, you will make compromises to accommodate people and you will be vulnerable to other people’s dramas rather than holding true to the goals and priorities for which you are responsible.
 Aim to be respected rather than liked.
 If you are kind, clear, fair and firm, your staff will trust and respect you.
 Ultimately, you will be liked and held in high regard, but these are the side benefits not the goals of effective leadership.

 Over the years, I’ve found myself saying words like these to dozens of leaders.
 Often, when I least expect it, they quote them back to me, crediting this advice with rescuing them from worrying excessively about making everybody happy to their own detriment.

 When it comes to leadership communication, to be effective you should always keep in mind these four things:

 1. Kind: Through kindness, you will show that you care.

 When faced with difficult decisions that affect others, you will do the right thing, whatever that means, but you will always operate from the intention to be kind.
 Whether giving honest feedback or delivering news of a lay-off or letting people know that bonuses will not be happening this year due to company economics, by choosing kindness, you will deliver your message with compassion, warmth and sincerity.
 The message may be difficult, but your delivery will honor the person receiving it.
 Being kind ensures that your team will feel connected, even when the message is tough.